pomonam/NetTriangulationEmbedding/README.md

-# End-to-End Trainable NetTriangulationEmbedding
+# End-to-End Trainable Triangulation Embedding
-This code implements Triangulation Embedding layer presented in [1].
+This code implements end-to-end trainable Triangulation Embedding layer.
+The work is inspired by NetVLAD, an end-to-end trainable VLAD layer.

 The module was implemented & tested in TensorFlow 1.8.0.
 NetTriangulation is distributed under Apache-2 License (see the `LICENCE` file).